 - Who will the coins be sold to? – This factor harkens back to the available offering methods described above.
 If the coins are to be sold to non-accredited investors in the U.S., then the ICO will have to be conducted under Regulation A+ or fully registered with the SEC.
 If the offering is limited solely to accredited investors in the U.S., and the issuer verifies the accredited investor status of the investors purchasing coins in the offering, then the offering can be conducted under Rule 506(c).
 If the offering will be limited to non-U.S. investors, then Regulation S will apply.
 In certain cases, it is possible to “mix and match” these offering methods to permit sales to different types of investors.

 Additional requirements may apply to the offering methods described above.
 In addition, this is not an exhaustive list of all requirements that may be applicable to a particular ICO or ICO issuer.
 For instance, non-U.S. securities laws and other non-U.S. legal requirements may apply if the coin issuer sells coins to non-U.S. investors or has business operations in other countries.

 The final thing to keep in mind is that conducting a legally compliant ICO costs money, and the necessary advisors don’t take coins or agree to be paid contingent upon a successful offering.
 As a result, you will need to have funds available before starting the ICO process.

-If you are ready to conduct your ICO, STO, or ITS after taking into account the above considerations, contact Zahane LLP Attorneys at Law.
+If you are ready to conduct your ICO, STO, or ITS after taking into account the above considerations, contact Kahane LLP Attorneys at Law.
 Our corporate finance and securities law expertise will help you conduct your offering in compliance with applicable laws.